14 Sales Team Roles Every Thriving Organization Needs

 The sales process doesn’t end once payment is made.

-It is up to your customer success manager and team to ensure a smooth transition for new and repeat buyers.
+It is up to your client success manager and team to ensure a smooth transition for new and repeat buyers.
 They enhance consumer trust and strengthen customer loyalty.

 Success managers focus on the following areas: